bbc/childrens-games-genie/docs/coding-guidelines.md

 * Inform your team there is a pull request (PR) ready for review.
 * Implement/discuss any requested changes from the review.
 * Once the PR has been approved, it will need to go through the post-amigo process.
 Inform a BA and QA team member to start this process.
-* Either the dev or QA will merge the branch when the QA process has passed.
+* A dev can then merge the branch into master when the QA process has passed.

 ## Deployment Strategy

-*stub*
+When a commit to master is made, the [Jenkins job](https://ci-games.tools.bbc.co.uk/job/childrens-games-genie/) will automatically build to [CAGE](https://www.bbc.co.uk/cbeebies/embed/game/childrens-games-genie?versionOverride=latest&viewNonPublished=true).